Coolborrow/OptiConnect/README.md

 ![WithOpti](https://user-images.githubusercontent.com/119084680/204065209-9d9edc14-b28f-402e-aee4-e8c82b7f2d58.png)

-***The huge red spikes on the left referance are becasue of unoptimised server sofware, and becasue Minecraft is poorly coded, the CPU is not able to handle simple things like player counts over 5.***
+***The huge red spikes on the right picture are becasuse of unoptimised server sofware, and becasue Minecraft is poorly coded, the CPU is not able to handle simple things like player counts over 5 as it cant take advantage of all the CPU cores.***